-As a valued member of the family, your dog deserves a safe, warm, and dry home.
-Inside your house, dog beds, blankets, the floor itself, pillows, and sofas may serve as places of relaxation.
-But dogs love to be outside, too.
-When outside, your dog needs its own home to escape from the elements.
+As a valued member of the family, your dog deserves a safe, warm, and dry home when outside to escape from the elements.
 Building a dog house is a fun project that invites participation from everyone.
 It's especially valuable at teaching children basic building skills.
-Using inexpensive materials and tools obtainable from your nearest home center, you and anyone else who is willing to pitch in can easily make a dog house for your furry friend in just a day or two.
+Using inexpensive materials and tools obtainable from your nearest home center, you can easily make a dog house for your furry friend in just a day or two.

 Equipment / Tools